dumbie/ZuseMe/Readme.md

 - Winamp
 - AIMP

+## Known issues
+- Some players do not support scrobbling when listening to the same track multiple times.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.